jiwoosuh/CapstoneProject_WorldBank/README.md

 ## Usage

-1. Initiate the Streamlit web application by executing the following command in your terminal in 'strealit' directory:
+1. Initiate the Streamlit web application by executing the following command in your terminal in **'streamlit'** directory:
 ```
 streamlit run home.py
 ```